Yusuf-Ymn/Polynomial-LinkedList/README.md

-# 📐 Polinom İşlemleyici (C++)
+# 📐 Polynomial Processor (C++)

-Bu proje, C++ dilinde bağlantılı liste (linked list) veri yapısını kullanarak polinom işlemleri yapan bir uygulamadır.
-Proje ödev kapsamında geliştirilmiştir.
+This project is a C++ application that performs polynomial operations using the **singly linked list** data structure.
+It was developed as part of a coursework assignment.

-## 🧱 Kullanılan Veri Yapısı
+## 🧱 Data Structure Used

-Polinomlar, her terimi (katsayı ve üs) içeren düğümlerden oluşan **tek yönlü bağlı liste** (linked list) ile temsil edilmiştir.
-Bu yapı sayesinde polinomlar dinamik olarak oluşturulabilir, işlenebilir ve güncellenebilir.
+Polynomials are represented using a **singly linked list**, where each node contains a coefficient and an exponent.
+This structure allows for dynamic creation, manipulation, and evaluation of polynomials.

-## ✨ Özellikler
+## ✨ Features

-- Polinom oluşturma (string ifadeden)
+- Polynomial creation (from string expressions)
-- Polinomları toplama, çıkarma ve çarpma
+- Addition, subtraction, and multiplication of polynomials
-- Belirli bir `x` değeri için değerlendirme
+- Evaluation of a polynomial at a specific `x` value
-- Türev alma
+- Derivative calculation
-- ASCII karakterlerle terminalde grafik çizimi
+- ASCII-based graphical plotting in the terminal

-## 🗃️ Dosyalar
+## 🗃️ Files

-- `PolyNode.h` – Polinom düğüm tanımı (coef, exp, next)
+- `PolyNode.h` – Definition of the polynomial node (coef, exp, next)
-- `Poly.h` – Fonksiyon prototipleri
+- `Poly.h` – Function prototypes
-- `poly.cpp` – Tüm işlevlerin implementasyonu
+- `poly.cpp` – Implementation of all polynomial operations
-- `main.cpp` – Test fonksiyonları ve çıktılar
+- `main.cpp` – Test functions and sample outputs

-Program çalıştığında, sırasıyla 8 test otomatik olarak yürütülür.
+When the program runs, 8 test cases are executed automatically in sequence.

-### 📌 Not
+### 📌 Note
-Bu proje, veri yapıları dersi kapsamında ödev olarak hazırlanmıştır.
-Linked list kullanımı özellikle istenmiştir.
+This project was developed as a homework assignment for a data structures course.
+The use of linked lists was specifically required.